UMA Mission

 Strategic Plan

-UMA embarked on a strategic planning process in the fall of 2014 to update its strategic plan for 2016-2020.
-The plan was subsequently revised in 2017.
-Our plan includes refocused and bold mission and vision statements, a set of key UMA values, seven measurable goals and a set of actions for achieving these goals.
-The strategic plan, Transforming Lives: Student Success and Academic Achievement, extends our commitment to our statewide mission; it extends our commitment to on-site and distance education; and it extends our commitment to telling our story of how we transform students’ lives of all ages and backgrounds throughout Maine and beyond.
+UMA embarked on a strategic planning process in the spring of 2020 to update its strategic plan for 2021-2025.
+Our plan reaffirms the mission and vision statements and updates the values, key strategies, and supporting actions to advance UMA’s mission and vision.
+The strategic plan, Student Centered Education for a Diverse and Digital Future, reasserts our commitment to our statewide mission; it reasserts our commitment to quality onsite and distance education; and it reasserts our commitment to telling our story of how we transform students’ lives of all ages and backgrounds throughout Maine and beyond.
+The plan also expands on our commitment to diversity, equity, and inclusion and seeks to ensure UMA affords an inclusive environment that engenders a sense of belonging for all members of our community.

 More information and a copy of our current Strategic Plan can be found here.